-Parents with children in our Twos and Threes must use carpool.
+Parents with children in our Twos and Threes will pick their child up through the carpool line.
 Dismissal begins at 1:25pm and security procedures are in place for the safety of the children.
 Students are dismissed from their classrooms and will be picked up from the school main entrance, Cokesbury Building (Bldg D), under the brown canopy.